Not long ago, a very special tree was cut down.

 Nothing is holier, nothing is more exemplary than a beautiful, strong tree.

 Needless to say that I have an artificial Christmas tree, and so far it has held up nicely for over 15 years!
 So, at this point in time, my artificial tree has a smaller carbon footprint than that of a natural tree, and the big bonus, I didn’t kill a tree.

 The entire Rockefeller Center Christmassy debacle led me to add another painting to my Christmas collection.
 My little owl, however, sits atop his beautifully decorated tree, that is very much alive, and in the forest.
 As it should be.

 This is called The Owls Christmas Tree.
 We have a nice collection of unique gift ideas for Christmas, from stationary, to home decor, to hoodies and tees.
 Check out our entire Christmas portfolio here.
-And if you are looking for 2021 calendar wall art follow this link for more information on our selection this year.
+And if you are looking for this year’s calendar wall art follow this link for more information on our selection this year.